dafer45/TBTK/doc/Manual.md

 ```cpp
 	data[NUM_INTERNAL_ELEMENTS*(ranges[2]*(ranges[1]*x + y) + z) + n];
 ```
-where x, y, and z corresponds to the first second and third index respectively.
+where x, y, and z corresponds to the first second and third index, respectively.
 Further, NUM_INTERNAL_ELEMENTS refers to the number of elements in the data for each index, while n is a particular choice of internal element.
 This is needed when the data has further structure than the index structure, such as for example when for each index the data has been calculated for several energies.
 If the data has no internal structure, or fewer than three indices, the corresponding variables are removed.